-Newfoundland Power has been an active member of the community for more than 130 years.
+Newfoundland Power has been an active member of the community for over 135 years.
 The Company and its employees are honored to receive a number of awards and recognition for their many contributions.

 Our employees truly are second to none when it comes to giving back to the communities where we live and work.
 This year we celebrated 20 years of hands-on, environmental action through our EnviroFest celebrations across the province.
-We also celebrated 10 years of The Power of Life Project, our corporate charity, which has raised close to $4 million to provide cancer care and comfort to the people of our province and the money stays right here at home.
+We also celebrated 15 years of Power of Life, our corporate charity, which has raised close to $4 million to provide cancer care and comfort to the people of our province and the money stays right here at home.

 It was a tremendous honor to have our Victoria Hydroelectric Plant inducted into the 2017 Hydro Hall of Fame.
 We have a long standing tradition of proudly serving the people of this province since 1885, and this plant is an example of the role that we have played in the development of industry, business and community for more than 130 years.

 This award identifies employers in our province who demonstrate leadership in the community, productivity and innovation, and a fundamental belief in the value of a healthy, safe and motivated workforce.